TEXTILE EXCHANGE REGIONAL OCRT – BURKINA FASO

-The results of the interviews will be presented for the first time at the Regional OCRT.
-From the many comments and suggestions made by interviewees, the discussion will be grouped into three broad stakeholder categories looking at:
+The results of the interviews were presented for the first time at the Regional OCRT in Koudougou, Burkina Faso, on 28th September 2018.
+Based on the many comments and suggestions made by interviewees, the discussion was grouped into three broad stakeholder categories looking at:

 - What can Governments and NGOs do?

 The key conclusion to come out of the interviews was that more collaboration is needed – along the value chain, between governments, and between Africa and the rest of the world.
 In each focus area above, specific ideas were discussed which will contribute to the collaborative approach.
 Regional OCRT delegates helped to shape the way forward and make an important contribution to the sector’s future success.

 Use the links below to download the full MOSP Discussion Document:MOSP Discussion Document (FR) MOSP Discussion Document (EN)